COVID-19 Totally Changed How We Spend Our Money

 More people — over 50% — are also applying digitally for mortgages this year, nearly double the number from Q2 2019, a Chase press release stated.

 The survey revealed a few other surprises as well, including a shift in saving habits.
 In December 2019, 69% of Americans had less than $1,000 in their savings account, GoBankingRates’ sixth annual savings survey showed.

 This year’s Chase study revealed that 40% of its customers say they plan to contribute more to their savings account in 2021 than they did in 2020.
 “The majority shared their plans to contribute at least once a month,” Beer said.

-Currently, one-in-three Chase customers deposit money in their savings account more than once a month, and 30% have a paycheck deposit or autosave set up for direct-to-account savings.
+Currently, 1 in 3 Chase customers deposit money in their savings account more than once a month, and 30% have a paycheck deposit or autosave set up for direct-to-account savings.

 More From GOBankingRates